top of page

 Students are exposed to a range of hands-on experiences that promote understanding, fluency, problem-solving and reasoning.
 The daily, one-hour block commences with mental mathematics skills, before balancing individual, small group and whole class activities to engage and inspire problem solvers.

-Project-based learning encourages motivation, deeper engagement and passion, while also developing research skills and pride through ownership.
-Where appropriate and meaningful, the unit is linked closely with our Religious Education focus, providing further opportunity for students to view an issue from a range of diverse perspectives.
+Project-based learning encourages motivation, engagement and passion, while also developing research skills and pride through ownership.
+Where appropriate and meaningful, links are also made with our Religious Education units, providing further opportunity for students to view an issue from a range of diverse perspectives.

 Specialist Program